The world of insurance premiums is a strange one, especially it seems motor insurance.

 Premiums are based on lots of things, and take account of lots of different risks.

-But taking away the obvious ones like parking at night on the street, the younger age of driver or living in a city or high crime area, the next most obvious effect on the size of the premium is claims experience/driver experience.
+But taking away the obvious ones like parking at night on the street, road accidents, the younger age of driver or living in a city or high crime area, the next most obvious effect on the size of the premium is claims experience/driver experience.

 At the end of the day, an insurance company is a business trying to make a profit.